Ireland at the Olympics

-In addition, Ireland has regularly been represented by members of the Irish diaspora who are explicitly recognised in the nation's constitution, and who often have citizenship rights through family heritage e.g. a grandparent with Irish citizenship.
+In addition, Ireland has regularly been represented by members of the Irish diaspora who are explicitly recognised in the nation's constitution, and who often have citizenship rights through family heritage, i.e. a parent or grandparent with Irish citizenship.

 From the first modern-era games in 1896 until the 1920 games, Ireland was represented by the Great Britain and Ireland team.
 In early editions of the Games, 'Ireland' as a team was entered in certain events as one of several Great Britain and Ireland entries that mirrored the Home Nations.

-To date, the highest number of medals won at an Olympiad is six, at the 2012 London games.
-The highest number of golds is three, at the 1996 Atlanta games, when Michelle Smith won all of Ireland's medals.
+Ireland was one of the nations that boycotted neither the 1980 Moscow nor the 1984 Los Angeles Games.
+Ireland did, however, boycott the 1936 Berlin Games in protest at a 1935 IOC ruling that restricted the Irish Olympic Council's jurisdiction from the entire island to the territory of the Irish Free State.

+The 2024 Summer Olympics was the most successful Olympics in the history of the nation, with Ireland breaking their previous record medal haul of 6 at London 2012 with a total of 7 medals won.
+The team also surpassed the Atlanta 1996 record of 3 Olympics golds at a Games, including both a first Olympic medal and Olympic gold medal in gymnastics as well as a first ever gold in men's swimming.
+The 2024 Paris Games also marked 100 years since Ireland's first appearance at the Summer Games.

+Irish universities have sent many graduates to the Olympics.
+Trinity College Dublin has produced 63 Olympians, as of 2023.

+The highest number of golds achieved in a particular Olympic games is four, which was achieved at Paris 2024 with gold medals in swimming, rowing, gymnastics and boxing.

-Boxing however is by far Ireland's most successful sport at the games, accounting for more than 50% of the medals won.
-Athletics has provided the most gold medals, with four.
+Boxing is Ireland's most successful sport at the Games, accounting for more than 50% of the medals won.
+Athletics, boxing and swimming have provided the most gold medals, with four.

-Many of the sports most popular in Ireland are either not Olympic sports (such as Gaelic games, horse racing) or have only become so relative recently (Golf, rugby sevens, and this is reflected in a somewhat moderate overall record for Ireland at the Games outside of boxing.
-Notwithstanding this, however, Ireland has been a consistent and enthusiastic Olympic nation, and its medalists are widely publicised and celebrated, while Olympic qualification is highly valued even without medal success.
-Ireland notably was one of the nations that boycotted neither the 1980 Moscow or 1984 Los Angeles Games.
-Ireland did, however, choose not to participate in the 1936 Berlin Games in Nazi Germany.
+Many of the sports most popular in Ireland are either not Olympic sports (such as Gaelic games, horse racing) or have only become so relative recently (golf, rugby sevens), and this is reflected in a somewhat moderate overall record for Ireland at the Games outside of boxing.
+Notwithstanding this, however, Ireland has been a consistent and enthusiastic Olympic nation, and its medalists are widely published and celebrated, while Olympic qualification is highly valued even without medal success.